 Learn how to brine a turkey the right way and then expand of that to add flavors that will make this year feast outstanding.

-A brine for your holiday turkey that will add a lot of moisture and tenderness to the bird.
+A brine for your holiday bird that will add a lot of moisture and tenderness.
 And you can add your own custom flavors.
 But you can easily make mistakes.

 ***Here is a reminder I will put in this post several times: NEVER BRINE AN INJECTED OR PREVIOUSLY BRINED TURKEY***